 Submit a cover letter and CV via our application portal.
 If you have any questions or would like further information, please contact email@example.com

-Please note that this vacancy is for a 0.6 fte (22.5 hours) position.
+Please note that this vacancy is part-time for a 0.6 fte (22.5 hours) position.

 Type / Role: